CuiweiCheng/matrix/README.md

 - [Optimize the portfolios by large-scale Quadratic Optimization based on Markowitz Model and Backtesting based on historical market data](#optimize-the-portfolios-by-quadratic-optimization)

-## Install realavant packages before start
+## Install relevant packages before start
 To successfully achive the purpose and realize functions of our project, python packages including pandas_datareader and mpl_finance are required to be installed.

 ## Get time series of stock prices by Web Crawler